It is important that teachers focus on their teacher mental health strategies.

 Both of these appliances are set it and forget it.
 You throw the ingredients into the pot and set it to cook.
 Go to your local library or find recipes online for either of these kitchen tools.

-Meal planning and preparation are a key part of my weekends.
+Meal planning and preparation are key parts of my weekends.
 You can choose another time of the week that works best for you to meal plan and prep.
-If you try to prepare your lunch each morning and decide that night what to eat for dinner it will only add to your stress level.
+If you try to prepare your lunch each morning and decide that night what to eat for dinner, it will only add to your stress level.